 Few plugins and/or extensions

-Medium doesn't have much in common with the rest of the blog software we're reviewing, but, certainly deserves a mention.
+Medium doesn't have much in common with the rest of the blogging software above but does deserve a mention.
 The platform was created in 2012 by Twitter founder Ev Williams and serves as a home for high-quality stories, essays, poems, and literature.
 Users don't create their own website, but instead, add their content into a sort of thematic pool.
 To start publishing, all you need is a Medium account.

-Medium sees itself as a blog catalog that offers all kinds of authors a place to present their work.
-No foreknowledge of programming or coding is required, which may be appealing to beginners, but certainly does limit the ability to customize or design one's author page.
+The platform sees itself as a blog catalog that offers authors a place to present their work.
+No programming or coding know-how is required, which may be appealing to beginners, but certainly does limit the ability to customize or design a personal page.

-In exchange, users can count on a committed and interested readership, without having to worry too much about self-promotion or marketing.
+Users get a committed and interested readership, without having to worry too much about self-promotion or marketing.
 Readers can comment on submissions, rate them, and share them on social media.
-Companies and businesses have also started using the blog platform in order to easily and quickly publish releases and engage with the public.
+Companies and businesses have also started using Medium to easily and quickly publish releases and engage with the public.

 Of particular interest to anyone who already has a blog is the ability to import it to Medium, making it possible to release your content on a second platform.
 The import tool even automatically dates submissions similarly so that Google doesn't inaccurately identify them as copied or duplicate content.